-- (A) Any director can appoint any person (including another director) to act in his place (called an "alternate director").
+(A) Any director can appoint any person (including another director) to act in their place (called an "alternate director").
 That appointment requires the approval of the directors, unless previously approved by the directors or unless the appointee is another director.
-A director appoints an alternate director by sending a signed written notice of appointment to the office or to an address specified by the company or by tabling it at a meeting of the directors, or in such other way as the directors approve. - (B) The appointment of an alternate director ends on the happening of any event which, if he were a director, would cause him to vacate that office.
-It also ends if the alternate director resigns his office by written notice to the company or if his appointor stops being a director, unless that director retires at a general meeting at which he is re-appointed.
-A director can also remove his alternate director by a written notice sent to the office or to an address specified by the company or tabled at a meeting of the directors.
+A director appoints an alternate director by sending a signed written notice of appointment to the office or to an address specified by the company or by tabling it at a meeting of the directors, or in such other way as the directors approve.

-- (C) An alternate director is entitled to receive notices of meetings of the directors.
-He is entitled to attend and vote as a director at any meeting at which the director appointing him is not personally present and generally at that meeting is entitled to perform all of the functions of his appointor as a director.
-The provisions of these articles regulating the meeting apply as if he (instead of his appointor) were a director.
-If he is himself a director, or he attends any meeting as an alternate director for more than one director, he can vote cumulatively for himself and for each other director he represents but he cannot be counted more than once for the purposes of the quorum.
-An alternate director's signature to any resolution in writing of the directors is as effective as the signature of his appointor, unless the notice of his appointment provides to the contrary.
-This article also applies in a similar fashion to any meeting of a committee of which his appointor is a member.
-Except as set out in this article, an alternate director:- - (i) does not have power to act as a director; - (ii) is not deemed to be a director for the purposes of these articles; and - (iii) is not deemed to be the agent of his appointor. - (D) An alternate director is entitled to contract and be interested in and benefit from contracts, transactions or arrangements and to be repaid expenses and to be indemnified by the company to the same extent as if he were a director.
-However, he is not entitled to receive from the company as an alternate director any pay, except for that part (if any) of the pay otherwise payable to his appointor as his appointor may tell the company in writing to pay to his alternate director.
+- (B) The appointment of an alternate director ends on the happening of any event which, if they were a director, would cause them to vacate that office.
+It also ends if the alternate director resigns their office by written notice to the company or if their appointor stops being a director, unless that director retires at a general meeting at which they are reappointed.
+A director can also remove their alternate director by a written notice sent to the office or to an address specified by the company or tabled at a meeting of the directors. - (C) An alternate director is entitled to receive notices of meetings of the directors.
+They are entitled to attend and vote as a director at any meeting at which the director appointing them is not personally present and generally at that meeting are entitled to perform all of the functions of their appointor as a director.
+The provisions of these articles regulating the meeting apply as if they (instead of their appointor) were a director.
+If they themself are a director, or they attend any meeting as an alternate director for more than one director, they can vote cumulatively for themself and for each other director they represent but they cannot be counted more than once for the purposes of the quorum.
+An alternate director's signature to any resolution in writing of the directors is as effective as the signature of their appointor, unless the notice of their appointment provides to the contrary.
+This article also applies in a similar fashion to any meeting of a committee of which their appointor is a member.
+Except as set out in this article, an alternate director:- - (i) does not have power to act as a director; - (ii) is not deemed to be a director for the purposes of these articles; and - (iii) is not deemed to be the agent of their appointor. - (D) An alternate director is entitled to contract and be interested in and benefit from contracts, transactions or arrangements and to be repaid expenses and to be indemnified by the company to the same extent as if they were a director.
+However, they are not entitled to receive from the company as an alternate director any pay, except for that part (if any) of the pay otherwise payable to their appointor as their appointor may tell the company in writing to pay to their alternate director.